Only 15 minutes from Yellowknife!

-Enodah Kennel was started in 2015 with a mission to provide quality dogsled tours while never sacrificing the wellbeing of our dogs.
-We are a small kennel of less than 30 dogs, that way each of our animals receives all the attention they need from Cynthia and Coady.
+Enodah Kennel was started in 2015 with a mission to provide quality dogsled tours whilst never sacrificing the wellbeing of the dogs.
+We are a reasonably small kennel with around 35 dogs, ensuring that each of our animals receives all the attention they need from Aaron, Sam, and the staff.

 $125.00 per person